lorin/resilience-engineering/README.md

 * [Resilience Engineering: New directions for measuring and maintaining safety in complex systems]
 * [A rose by any other name...would probably be given an acronym]
 * [How do systems manage their adaptive capacity to successfully handle disruptions?
 A resilience engineering perspective](https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective)
+* [How Unexpected Events Produce An Escalation Of Cognitive And Coordinative Demands]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems